 But he also noted that there is still room for improvement from an organizational data and care standpoint.

 He suggested that leaders in this sector focus on three specific areas:

-During his speech, Mendelson stressed how post-acute care is an important part of the population health equation, especially as managed care plans seek to move beneficiaries to the least expensive site of service as quickly as possible.
-Skilled nursing facilities are often preferred over acute care in this regard, he noted, and LTPAC facilities may be less expensive than home care in many situations.
+During his speech, Mendelson stressed the importance of post-acute care in the population health equation, especially as managed care plans seek to move beneficiaries to the least expensive site of service as quickly as possible.
+Skilled nursing facilities are often preferred over acute care in this regard, he noted.
+What’s more, LTPAC facilities may be less expensive than home care in many situations.
 The utilization of post-acute care is growing, and it will be a key factor in managing the total cost of care for beneficiaries moving forward.

 When it comes to population health, we can’t afford to sit back and watch how the market evolves.
-We all need to stand up and get involved in the conversations that determine the models and programs we will ultimately come to rely on.
+We all need to get involved in conversations that determine models and programs we will ultimately come to rely on.

 For more information on the Population Health Management Summit, visit https://www.ahcancal.org.

 For more information on GPM, Corp. and its technology solutions, visit www.gpm.md.